 The mural is a brilliant contrast of blues and reds.
 The blues are used to represent the water that influences the culture surrounding Minnesota’s northland.
-It transitions dramatically to a red scene with dragonflies and a hand offering “aseema” tobacco.
+It transitions dramatically to a red scene with dragonflies and a hand offering “asemaa” tobacco.

 Each symbol is a prayer for a fulfilling life, and in order to live a full life one needs to be able to grow.
-These concepts themselves are often motifs of the indigenous people and their histories: resilience and transformation. ∎
+These concepts themselves are often motifs of the Indigenous people and their histories: resilience and transformation. ∎

 Lincoln Park Dragonfly Mural, 2020